16 Perfect Snacks for People on a Carnivore Diet & Meat Lovers

 Biltong

 South African countries perfected the preservation of meat and called it Biltong.
-It’s very similar to jerky but from what I have experienced it’s more of a fully dried meat and the pieces are slim.
+It’s very similar to jerky, but from what I have experienced, it’s more of a thoroughly dried meat, and the pieces are slim.

-Warning: Kalahari brand is lightly seasoned with salt, vinegar, corlander, black pepper and chili powder.
-The Brooklyn brand is seasoned with Apple Cider Vinegar, sea salt, dehydrated garlic and black pepper.
+Warning: Kalahari brand is lightly seasoned with salt, vinegar, coriander, black pepper, and chili powder.
+The Brooklyn band is seasoned with Apple Cider Vinegar, sea salt, dehydrated garlic, and black pepper.

 EPIC Bars

-Epic brand is awesome for meat snacks but most of their snacks contain seasoning or fruit or something that would disqualify it from a strict carnivore diet.
+Epic brand is awesome for meat snacks, but most of their snacks contain seasoning fruit or something that would disqualify it from a strict carnivore diet.

-Epic has numerous products but I’m going to recommend the ones I like.
-Also I should mention their beef is grass-fed.
+Epic has numerous products, but I will recommend the ones I like.
+Also, I should mention their beef is grass-fed.

 Regenerative Farming